esengendo/spatial-hospital-recommendation-system/README.md

 ## 🏥 Overview

 This project leverages the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) dataset to create a sophisticated recommendation engine.
 By combining collaborative filtering techniques with geospatial awareness, we provide personalized hospital recommendations that balance quality metrics with practical location considerations.
+This project implements a collaborative filtering recommendation system utilizing deep learning techniques (PyTorch) to help:
+- **Patients** find hospitals that best align with their healthcare quality preferences.
+- **Healthcare Administrators** benchmark their facilities and identify areas for improvement.

+The system leverages the **Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS)** dataset from the Centers for Medicare & Medicaid Services (CMS).

 Our model achieves remarkable performance (R² of 0.9995, RMSE of 0.0218) and offers valuable insights for both patients seeking healthcare and administrators looking to improve patient experience.

 ![Model Architecture](path/to/model_architecture.png)

+## Business Objectives

+1. **Personalize recommendations** based on patient care quality preferences.
+2. **Benchmark hospitals** to identify similar facilities and best practices.
+3. **Predict patient satisfaction** effectively.
+4. Provide **interactive insights** into hospital performance.
+5. Empower **data-driven decision-making** for healthcare stakeholders.

 ## ✨ Features

 - **Personalized Recommendations**: Matches hospitals to patient care priorities (nurse communication, doctor communication, cleanliness, etc.)